 Mint was well known as being used for flavoring food as it still is today.
 Some bible experts say mint was among the “bitter herbs” mentioned in Exodus 12:8 and Numbers 9:11 along with leaves of endive, chicory, lettuce, watercress, sorrel, and dandelions.
 All of these eaten as a salad.
 Mint was eaten after eating as a form of digestive aiding.

-Parsley although not mentioned in the bible was abundant and was used at the passover as a symbol of a new beginning because it was one of the first herbs to pop up in the spring.
+Parsley was mentioned in the bible as a ‘bitter herb’.
+It was abundant and was used at the passover as a symbol of a new beginning because it was one of the first herbs to pop up in the spring.
 The Romans served it at banquets as a breath freshener.
-Another passage reflecting the bitter herbs is EXODUS 12:8 and also NUMBERS 9:11.
+Passages reflecting the bitter herbs is EXODUS 12:8 and also NUMBERS 9:11.

 The word anise is considered a mistake in translation for most modern translators quote this passage as “mint and DILL and cumin”.